rznazn/myLibraries/README.md

 to use these libraries you can add them to your android project in the same directory as "app" then add "compile project(':libraryName') to the app level build.gradle.

-for the mylocationlibrary you can create an instance of LocationAccess.java in your activity then call the getter methods to get the desired information
+for the mylocationlibrary you can create an instance of LocationAccess(Context context) in your activity then call the getter methods to get the desired information

 for the mydatabaselibrary, this is just starter code and will need editing for purpose.
 In this case there